 Leading and Lagging KPIs in BSC Designer

-Users of BSC Designer can specify if the indicator is leading or lagging one:
+Users of BSC Designer can specify if the indicator is a leading or lagging one:

-2. Select aligned KPI and in the properties change “Indicator type” to “Leading” or “Lagging.”
+2. Select an aligned KPI and in the properties change “Indicator type” to “Leading” or “Lagging.”

 3. Switch to the “Strategy map” tab.
-Leading indicators will have light green background, lagging indicators will have light gray background:
+Leading indicators will have a light green background, lagging indicators will have a light gray background: